 The Institute is the only leadership program in the nation specifically for leaders with disabilities and that makes connections to opportunities for civic engagement and leadership.

-Annually, 16-20 emerging leaders, all of whom have a disability that is visible, invisible or acquired, are selected from a competitive process and actively participate in this year-long program as a Fellow.
-Our Fellows represent the diversity of our region and are passionate about growing as leaders and making change in our communities.
-They work in all sectors—corporate, government and nonprofit—and vary in age, race, ethnicity, and sexuality.
+Each year, a dynamic group of leaders are selected from a competitive process and actively participate in this year-long program as a Fellow.
+All Fellows identify as having a disability and represent the diversity of the Chicago and Southwestern Pennsylvania regions.
+Fellows are passionate about growing as leaders and making change in our communities.
+They work in all sectors—corporate, government and non-profit—and vary in age, race, ethnicity, gender identity, sexual orientation, and more.

 The Institute centers disability identity to explore leadership skills, civic engagement, and understanding of self and others.
-This immersive experience features monthly programming including sessions led by Disability Lead Members, panels featuring local and national disability leaders, and opportunities to expand networks.
+This immersive year-long experience features two phases: